cturnerbridger/Presentations/Presentation.md

 ## UPDATE | About
 The UPDATE allows you to change values of a records within a table

-* Use a WHERE to restrict the UPDATE to only rows you want to amend
+* Use a WHERE to restrict the UPDATE to only rows you want to amend.
+Even if the WHERE is [1=1], the reason for this is that it builds in an important habbit.
+* * side point: STAR Schema: used to preserve granularity when you collect data into one table.
+For example, the NULL return may be set as different negitive numbers for different reasons (i.e. no name, no postcode, no credit card...)

 ## UPDATE | Example
 ```sql